Zipra1/vore-research/Artistic depiction..md

 #broad
-- internal views
+- internal views #xray
-- big belly
+- big belly #inflation #bigbelly
-- size difference
+- size difference #sizedifference
 - who gets more focus
 ^ all should be expanded upon